Anussha001/Foodie_Bot/README.md

 ## Contribution

 Contributions, bug fixes, and enhancements are welcome!
 Please open issues or submit pull requests for improvements or feature requests.
 ***

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-***

-## Contact

-For queries or support, please contact [anusshay01@gmail.com].

 ***

 Experience seamless, intelligent food recommendations powered by cutting-edge AI and data science with **FoodieBot**!